Sourcemap Explorer

 Their sourcemap is your syllabus.
 Sourcemap Explorer finds it, rebuilds the original tree, and — in the same popup — tells you the exact framework, library and CMS plugin versions behind the page.

-A file reader and a fingerprint scanner — sharing the same sourcemap pipeline.
+A file reader, a decompiler, and a fingerprint scanner — sharing the same sourcemap pipeline.

 Tool 01